dyne/sailfish-pool/README.md

 - **Secure Zeroing**: Ensures all memory is zeroed out before free to protect sensitive information.
 - **Reallocation Support**: Supports `realloc()` for both pool and large memory blocks, handling transitions.
 - **Hashtable optimization**: Fast O(1) lookup on allocated pointers grants constant time execution.
-- **Memory Alignment**: All memory allocations are aligned to improve performance on various architectures.
-- **Large Allocations**: Manage large allocations when the pool is exhausted, minimizing system calls.
 - **Fallback Mechanism**: Falls back to `malloc()` when the pool is exhausted and continues functioning.

 ## Intended use case

-The primary use case for ⚡fastalloc32.c⚡ is within [Zenroom](https://zenroo.org), a small virtual machine (VM) designed for cryptographic operations where Lua is embedded.
+The primary use case for 🌊 sailfish-pool is within [Zenroom](https://zenroo.org), a small virtual machine (VM) designed for cryptographic operations where Lua is embedded.
 Zenroom's main target is WebAssembly (WASM), which [we extensively use at